ElyesBRD/2D-Collision-Simulation/README.md

 For Optimization im using bounding volume hierarchy method, Construction of a BVH typically takes O(n log n) time, while traversal for intersection tests is O(log n) in balanced scenarios, though O(n) in worst-case.

-# How much can it handle
-5K+ particles with a low end pc, gives about 2fps, still havnt test it with a more powerful pc.
-It depends on the amount of spread/Radius of the particles.

 # How To Use
 After opening the project in unity (Unity 2021.3.16f1 version was created with):
 * Select "SimulationHandler" in the Hierarchy.